-- 2.1 As referred to in the report the Final Local Government Finance Settlement for 2022/2023 has not been released at the time of writing this report, therefore all figures are still considered provisional at this stage.
-The report assumes all figures have remained unchanged to those released as part of the Provisional Settlement reported to the Fire Authority in January and any changes in the Final Settlement will be reported as soon as possible to members or will be tabled as necessary at the meeting. - 2.2 Based on the Government's Settlement, the key elements for 2022/2023 are summarised below: - An increase in the Government's Core Spending Power of £2.500m or 4.99%: - An increase in the Settlement Funding Assessment (SFA) of £0.274m or 1.12% in 2022/2023: - Confirmation of the Revenue Support Grant element of the settlement.
+- 2.1 The Final Local Government Finance Settlement for 2022/2023 was announced on 7th February 2022 and shows as expected an improved position to the Provisional Settlement reported to the Fire Authority in January.
+The Authority will receive an additional £0.312m in Compensation for the Under-indexing of Business Rates Income due to the Government using the incorrect measure for inflation in the Provisional Settlement.
+The additional income adjusts for the use of RPI rather than CPI which was used in the Provisional Settlement and which was reported to Authority in January.
+This resulting additional ongoing funding is welcomed by the Authority. - 2.2 Based on the Government's Settlement, the key elements for 2022/2023 are summarised below: - An increase in the Government's Core Spending Power of £2.812m or 5.61%; - An increase in the Settlement Funding Assessment (SFA) of £0.274m or 1.12% in 2022/2023; - Confirmation of the Revenue Support Grant element of the settlement.
 This includes core revenue grant funding allocations of Formula Grant and previous Council Tax Freeze Grants.
-Only the Revenue Support Grant will increase by 3.10% in line with inflation; - Business Rates remain the same despite the detrimental impact of COVID-19 on businesses: - Confirmation that Government Fire Pension Grant of almost £2.7m will be received in 2022/2023, the same amount as that allocated in previous years, but is still remains a specific grant in 2022/23 despite the government indicating this funding was to form part of the general grant settlement for the fire service; - Government's figures include a 2.77% estimated increase in total council tax income for 2022/2023 through growth in the council tax base of 0.78% and an assumed precept increase of 1.99%;
+Only the Revenue Support Grant will increase by 3.10% in line with inflation; - Business Rates remain the same despite the detrimental impact of COVID-19 on businesses; - Confirmation that Government Fire Pension Grant of almost £2.7m will be received in 2022/2023, the same amount as that allocated in previous years, but is still remains a specific grant in 2022/23 despite the government indicating this funding was to form part of the general grant settlement for the fire service; - Government's figures include a 2.77% estimated increase in total council tax income for 2022/2023 through growth in the council tax base of 0.78% and an assumed precept increase of 1.99%;

 - Government have provided a new one-off Service Grant for 2022/2023 allocated based on the SFA of the Authority.
 The Authority will receive £1.072m from this new funding stream, one of the main reasons for the improved financial Settlement for 2022/2023.
 The Minister indicated this one-off grant can be used as authorities see fit and is to help deliver vital front line services; and - Allocation of fire revenue grants for New Dimensions, Fire Link initiatives and PFI have yet to be announced but are expected to remain unchanged from the previous year. - 2.3 Where grant allocations are unknown, the previous year's figures have been assumed.
-Any variation will be reflected in or absorbed by strategic contingencies in the first instance, but reserves may need to be utilised depending on the variation of the actual grant allocations. - 2.4 It is recommended that Members note the Local Government Finance Settlement and the assumptions made at this stage.
+Any variation will be reflected in or absorbed by strategic contingencies in the first instance, but reserves may need to be utilised depending on the variation of the actual grant allocations. - 2.4 It is recommended that Members note the outcome of the Final Local Government Finance Settlement.